Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 To get started in eco mode, your current pair of running shoes will probably do the trick, just let yourself wandering on very easy trails.

-And never, never, should you test your newly acquired pair “live” on a hike of several hours/days.
+And never, never, should you test your newly gained pair “live” on a hike of several hours/days.
 Instead, try them on shorter portions, otherwise, you may well expose yourself to blisters and other foot problems.

-When it comes to choosing hiking boots, you have several brands and options.
+For choosing hiking boots, you have several brands and options.

 So what to choose?